huggingface/transformers/docs/source/zh/model_doc/gptsan-japanese.md

 Tips:

 Specifying the Prefix part is done with a mask passed to self-attention.
-When token_type_ids=None or all zero, it is equivalent to regular causal mask
+When token_type_ids = None or all zero, it is equivalent to regular causal mask

 for example: